 In 1990, Massachusetts passed a tax on services that applied only to services provided to businesses (that is, it taxed business inputs explicitly).
 The state repealed the tax two days after it took effect because of the fear of economic harm and potential job loss.

 In 1987, Florida passed a sales tax on services.
 Six months later, they repealed it because it put in-state businesses at a competitive disadvantage to out-of-state counterparts.

 Economic theory teaches that business inputs shouldn't be taxed, something that nearly all professional services are.

 Economists and public finance experts agree that business inputs shouldn't be taxed under the sales tax.
 When business inputs are taxed, taxes pile up on one another along the production chain, resulting in double and even triple taxation (with taxes becoming embedded in the purchase price)—a phenomenon known as "tax pyramiding."
 Tax pyramiding leads to numerous negative economic effects, such as creating arbitrary price differences between similar services, industries, and business.
 A significant share of professional services are business inputs (that is, business services purchased by other business to be used in the production or provision of another good or service.).
-The Council On State Taxation (COST) estimates that approximated 42 percent of existing state and local sales tax revenues in the 2016 fiscal year were levied on businesses.
+The Council On State Taxation (COST) estimates that approximately 42 percent of existing state and local sales taxes are paid by businesses annually (based on 2016 data).
 Taxing professional services will only exacerbate this problem.